MannyBinning/simply-fitness/README.md

 - Gym website made for users to find out information about this gym
 - Motivate clients for gym via this website
 - Register to become member of this gym
-- gym members can access the main profile system to track their classes
+- gym members can access the main profile system to access detail
 - gym members details are stored in order to keep all profiles unique

 # UX